PPI Ignite network

-NUI Galway aims to bring about a culture change in health and social care research so that those that are most likely to be impacted by the research findings will be involved in, and shape that research.
+University of Galway aims to bring about a culture change in health and social care research so that those that are most likely to be impacted by the research findings will be involved in, and shape that research.

 Trinity has committed, at a strategic level, to the pursuit of engaged research approaches across the university; the involvement of patients, carers and members of the public in health-related research is core to that commitment.